Do I get preferential booking as a member?

 Can I play with more than one other person if they are part of my household?

 Yes we can accept 4 ball bookings for people who do not live at the same household as long as they adhere to 2m social distancing.

 Can I take a drink/snack and enjoy it on the balcony upstairs?

 No – the bar/ café is closed.
 As a Tier 2 area, no mixing of households indoors is allowed and so opening the area would not be viable for the time being.
 Drinks and snacks are available in the ProShop and these can be enjoyed out on the course while playing.
 All rubbish must be taken away by golfers.
 Bins will be covered.

 Which Courses are open?
 What about FootGolf?

 The Main (18-hole) course and the Academy (9-hole) courses are open.
 The Academy course will open for FootGolf Friday 12th June.
 FootGolf will be available from 1pm.

-What about the Driving range and the Putting Green?
+What about the Driving range/ Practice Facility and the Putting Green?